 - 2 tbsp Powdered sugar

-- In a food processor, add the cream cheese, the sugar, and dried cranberries
+- In a food processor, add cream cheese, sugar, and dried cranberries.

 - Process the mixture for a few minutes until everything is combined well.

 - Add the lemon juice and lemon zest and give it a good mix.

 - Get the mixture out and pop it in the freezer for 20-30 minutes to help it chill.

 - Get the mixture out and roll it into small balls using the palms of your hands.